 And if you're particularly interested in writing nonfiction, please take a look at my article, "Think Big: Tackling a Big Idea Nonfiction Story."
 You might also find the downloadable Core Questions Worksheet for Big Idea Books helpful as a starting point.
 I’m working with several clients right now who are combining memoir and “big idea” stories, which is a particularly exciting challenge.
 If you’re looking for a great book on the art of memoir, take a look at Marion Roach Smith’s The Memoir Project and her website, which is full of helpful blog posts and inspiration.

 I also work with nonprofit and business clients as a writer, editor, and researcher.
 Some recent projects include educational posters about the geological wonders of Yellowstone National Park; blog posts about alternative schools; and white papers about employing military veterans, strengthening voting rights, and expanding workers' rights on the job.

 I offer a range of services to help clients tell better stories, including:

 researching, writing, and editing white papers, press releases, and web content

 reporting and writing on current events related to education, labor, voting rights, and the environment

 line editing of completed manuscripts

 The Story Grid is a practical storytellers' toolkit developed by Shawn Coyne, an editor with more than 25 years experience helping writers craft stories that really work.
 Using Story Grid tools, I'll help you take a look at your book—or initial ideas for a book— to identify the type of story you're telling and to make sure the beginning, middle, and end will satisfy you and your readers.
 Then we'll dig deeper to analyze individual scenes using the same tools.

-In July 2018, I'll be launching a blog about reading and writing nonfiction and short stories.
+In 2019, I'll be launching a blog about reading and writing nonfiction.
 Until then, take a look at my post on the Story Grid site about Tackling a Big Idea Nonfiction Story.